Moving Average (MA) explained for crypto trading

 MA and RSI

 Moving Averages are generally used to see the momentum of a crypto asset.
-However, they can be used successfully in conjunction with the Relative Strength Index to confirm your ideas of one or the other.
+However, they can be used successfully in conjunction with the Relative Strength Index to confirm your ideas.

 Moving average vs weighted average

 While a moving average simply adds all of the data together to come up with a baseline, the weighted average allows you to specify which are most important.
 You can use this to add more weight to the most recent price points.

 Since some older cryptocurrency price information may not be as relevant and you might want to have more weight on the newer price points in order to get a more accurate result when plotting your trend lines.

 How does simple moving average (SMA) work

 The simple moving average is one of the easiest ways to use MA in your crypto trading strategy.
 All you need to do is add up the closing price of all of the days you want to be included in the average for a chosen coin or token.

 After that, you’ll need to take this number and then divide it by the number of days you want to plot.
 This will give you a simple moving average for that time frame.

 The exponential moving average is a type of weighted moving average.
 It puts more focus on the most recent price actions, whereas a simple moving average will compare all price actions equally.

 The EMA can respond faster than other indicators to recent price changes, and it might be a good strategy to use if you’re trading a particularly volatile asset.